AY2324S2-CS2113-T15-1/tp/docs/UserGuide.md

     Added member: Charlie
 ```

+<div style="page-break-after: always;"></div>

 ### Adding a transaction: `add transaction`

 Adds a new transaction to the list of transactions in LongAh!.

 Format: `add transaction [LENDER] t/[DATE IN DD-MM-YYYY HHMM] p/[BORROWER1] a/[AMOUNT] p/[BORROWER2] a/[AMOUNT] ...` OR `addt` OR `at`
 * The transaction supports 1 or more borrower(s), each with custom borrowed amounts.
-* `t/` is the prefix for the transaction time, and should be followed by the transaction lender and before the name of the first borrower.
+* `t/` is the prefix for the transaction time, and should be followed after the transaction lender and before the name of the first borrower.
 * The transaction time is optional and can be omitted.
 * `p/` is the prefix for the borrower's name, and should be followed by the name of the borrower.
 * `a/` is the prefix for the amount borrowed, and should be followed by the amount borrowed by that borrower from the lender.